 Allowed Methods for Worst-case Value Accumulation

-If worst-case value is enabled, the accumulated worst-case value estimate of stories, releases, sprints and preplanned lists can be derived using one of two methods.
+If worst-case value is enabled, the accumulated worst-case value estimate of stories, releases, sprints and collections can be derived using one of two methods.
 It depends on whether you assume all the children (cards found under any major card) to be mutually independent (i.e. if one story takes more time, this does not necessarily affect the others) or if you assume the children to be mutually dependent (i.e. if one story takes more time, so will all the rest most likely probably).
 Based on this assumption, the worst-case value can be derived using either of the two methods:

 - Root-sum-squared for mutually independent children – less than a simple sum of worst-case estimates: expected – √(∑(worst – expected)2)